 Once you enter these details and click “continue,” you’ll move to a page showing the nightly rate with estimated taxes, fees, and possible resort charges.
 Then, you enter payment details.

 Hot Tip: Check BetterBidding.com for ideas of how much to bid.

 Terms are similar to Express Deals: if Priceline can find a hotel to accept your bid, your credit card will be charged immediately.
 At that point, reservations can’t be changed, transferred, cancelled, or refunded.
 You won’t have a chance to learn or review the specific property beforehand.

 That means you need to be sure before you submit a bid.
 Also, you can only submit 1 bid every 24 hours, so if you bid too low, you may be out of luck.

 Remember that if you have any special needs or considerations, such as needing an elevator or wanting to make sure you get 2 twin beds instead of a queen/king, you may be disappointed with this kind of blind booking.

 As with Express Deals, it’s impossible to compare rates with other booking portals because you don’t learn the property name until it’s too late to change anything.
 Fortunately, the same price guarantee applies.
 Priceline refunds the difference if you find a lower price for the hotel (that’s available to the public) anytime until 24 hours before check-in.

-Priceline’s car rental tool has access to most major rental agencies and includes a Name Your Own Price option.
+Priceline’s rental car tool has access to most major rental agencies and includes an Express Deals option.

 To search for a rental car, enter the airport or city you’re traveling to and your pickup/drop-off dates and times.
 You can also specify whether you want a different drop-off location in the same city or a one-way rental.